Álvaro Noboa: Presidential runs

-On May 2, 2012, Noboa announced that he would be running for a fifth time to become the President of Ecuador in the upcoming 2013 Ecuadorian Presidential Elections.
-Noboa warned that Rafael Correa's government "will continue to use the IRS to bring to bankruptcy Bananera Noboa and not allow to defend itself in court as it shall be done.
+On 2 May 2012, Noboa announced that he would be running for a fifth time to become the President of Ecuador in the upcoming 2013 Ecuadorian Presidential Elections.
+Noboa warned that Correa's government "will continue to use the IRS to bring to bankruptcy Bananera Noboa and not allow to defend itself in court as it shall be done.
 They will keep controlling 100% of the electoral tribunals.
 They will continue intimidating the press, they will continue to detain political parties to register themselves".

 Campaign spending

 Noboa was fined more than $2 million for exceeding campaign spending limits in 2002.
 Noboa spent $2.3 million in his campaign, 98% above limit.
 The fine equaled twice the excess.

-In 2004 Noboa offered to pay not with cash but with financial instruments which would lose up to half their face value when exchanged.
+In 2004, he offered to pay not with cash but with financial instruments which would lose up to half their face value when exchanged.
 Ecuador's Supreme Electoral Tribunal, the agency responsible for enforcing campaign spending law accepted Noboa's terms.
 The Supreme Electoral Tribunal was first headed by Nicanor Moscoso, a member of Noboa's party and his former campaign treasurer, and then by Wilson Sanchez, co-founder of Noboa's party and his personal friend.